 The Greenwood Gator Farm Tour experience begins with an hour-long airboat ride through the surrounding swamp.
 Big Mike—our guide for the Bayou tour at Greenwood—is a big Cajun guy with (surprising to me) German ancestry.
 Big Mike says he was raised on crawfish and sauerkraut cabbage.
 This area housed many German POW camps and after World War 2 many Germans chose to stay, he explained.

 The logging industry appeared first in the Louisiana Bayou, followed by sugar cane, and then oil.
-The German prisoners helped build the sugar cane fields.
+German prisoners helped build the sugar cane fields.
 Gator farming and tourism are now the prominent industries in this part of the Louisiana Bayou.

 On the airboat ride through the swamp we did not see gators at first.
 Being cold blooded, gators stay underwater until the air temperature is 70 degrees.
 Small gators heat up quicker so they surface first on chilly days.
 Gators only see black and white and Big Mike feeds them marshmallows.